wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 This maps our new `register_profile()` view to the URL `/rango/register_profile/`.
 Remember, the `/rango/` part of the URL comes from your project's `urls.py` module - the remainder of the URL is then handled by the Rango app's `urls.py` module.

 ### Modifying the Registration Flow
 Now that everything is (almost) working, we need to tweak the process that users undertake when registering.
 Back in the [Django `registration-redux` chapter](#section-redux-templates-flow), we created a new class-based view called `MyRegistrationView` that changes the URL that users are redirected to upon a successful registration.
 This needs to be changes from redirecting a user to the Rango homepage (with URL name `index`) to our new user profile registration URL.
 From the previous section, we gave this the name `register_profile`.
-This therefore means simply changing the `MyRegistrationView` class to look like the following example.
+This means changing the `MyRegistrationView` class to look like the following example.

 {lang="python",linenos=off}
 	class MyRegistrationView(RegistrationView):